Prepper Holiday Gifts That Won’t Break The Bank

 This is anecdotal, but the FEMA report from 2022 isn’t.
 They gave 39 states a failing grade on their building codes.

 Living in a home that falls apart quickly and looks terrible is demoralizing.
-If you are good at making cosmetic repairs, or if you are willing to develop and then share that skill set, you will be improving the quality of life of everyone around you.
+If you are good at making cosmetic repairs or if you are willing to develop and then share that skill set, you will improve the quality of life of everyone around you.

 Painting

 Some people are good at it; some just aren’t.
-I had a friend once who repainted a dentist’s office in exchange for root canals back when that kind of thing was still legal.
+I once had a friend who repainted a dentist’s office in exchange for root canals when that kind of thing was still legal.
 (It is very much against the law now, in case you were wondering).
-A new paint job can really brighten up a house or make an office look more professional.
+A new paint job can brighten up a house or make an office look more professional.

 Drywall Repair

-Drywall takes some skill; not everyone knows how to do it.
-And yet, any house that’s been lived in, particularly with children, is going to need periodic touchups.
+Drywall requires some skill; not everyone knows how to do it.
+Yet, any house that’s been lived in, particularly with children, will need periodic touchups.
 If you’re already good at this, your services may be a more welcome gift than another toy children may or may not play with.

 Installing Shelving

-Requires patience and attention to detail in leveling.
+It requires patience and attention to detail to level.
 However, if you have a small and/or crowded home, well-placed shelves can eliminate the need for pieces of furniture, making your home feel less cramped.

 Yard/Property Maintenance

 Do you have a chainsaw?
-Do you love using your chainsaw?
-If you do, other people may prefer help cleaning up their yards to other gifts.
+Do you love using it?
+If so, other people may prefer to help clean up their yards to other gifts.

 Childcare

-If you have a couple with young kids in your life, offers of help in having a date night can be sorely needed.
-People who live near relatives may take this for granted; I never had relatives close by when my kids were small, and I really appreciated the friends who were willing to watch my children once in a while.
+If you have a couple with young kids, offers of help with a date night can be sorely needed.
+People who live near relatives may take this for granted; I never had relatives close by when my kids were small, and I really appreciated the friends willing to watch my children occasionally.

 Final Thoughts

-Not being able to afford gargantuan piles of toys or fancy vacations doesn’t mean you can’t have a holiday season full of love and gratitude.
-There are many ways to be generous toward your loved ones.
-Rediscovering those ways isn’t all bad.
+Not being able to afford huge piles of toys or fancy vacations doesn’t mean you can’t have a holiday season full of love and gratitude.
+There are many ways to be generous toward your loved ones, and rediscovering those ways isn’t all bad.

 Many people are strapped for cash right now.
-If you are struggling, don’t let that embarrass you or make you withdraw from your normal social circles.
+If you are struggling, don’t let that embarrass or make you withdraw from your usual social circles.
 I can guarantee you other people are feeling the same way.
-If your hands are empty, but your heart is full, reach out to your loved ones and let them know you’re thinking about them.
+If your hands are empty, but your heart is whole, reach out to your loved ones and let them know you’re thinking about them.
 Words of kindness and encouragement never wear out.

 Additional Resources: